LagrKevin6/ELEC0138_GrpQ_23_24/README.md

 /login/urls: tells what should be returned when a certain url called.
 /login/views: tells what should be seen when returned.

-Usage: install django and cd to this main folder;
+Usage: install django and cd to this main folder (sce_data);
 run

 python manage.py runserver

 to start a web server at the local network.
-An IP address would be given and accessible at web browser. e.g.: http://127.0.0.1:8000/login/: should see a brief text response 'This starts' http://127.0.0.1:8000/login/new: login func.
-One account available is admin_q, pwd = 123456 http://127.0.0.1:8000/login/view_logins : checks all login details (designed on purpose)
+An IP address would be given and accessible at web browser. e.g.:

+http://127.0.0.1:8000/login/: should see a brief text response 'This starts'

+http://127.0.0.1:8000/login/new: login func.
+One account available is admin_q, pwd = 123456

+http://127.0.0.1:8000/login/view_logins : checks all login details (designed on purpose)

+to brute-force the password, run:

+python attack_script.py